MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-quoted-values-budget-limits-quote-line-sales.md

                 <p>
-                    The only additional validation is around the subset of tasks on QL1 which is different from the subset of tasks on QL2 to ensure that there is no overlaps there.
+                    The only additional validation is around the subset of tasks on QL1 which is different from the subset of tasks on QL2 to ensure that there is no overlap.
 This is done by the system when tasks are associated.
                 </p>
             </td>